 Photographer: Unknown / Yanko Design

-The Aquaprasa project is an intelligent response to a world where water levels can no longer be predicted.
+The Aquaprasa project is an iellige response to a world where water levels can no longer be predicted.
 Anchored in the Gulf of Guajará, this structure adapts to the daily fluctuations of the water, which sometimes change by up to four meters, using Archimedes’ simple principle.
-The platform gently rises and falls with the water, allowing visitors to experience the natural rhythm of the river up close.
+The platform gely rises and falls with the water, allowing visitors to experience the natural rhythm of the river up close.

 Photographer: Unknown / Yanko Design

-The journey of the Aquaprasa project is almost as interesting as the structure itself.
+The journey of the Aquaprasa project is almost as ieresting as the structure itself.
 The prototype was first unveiled in September 2024 at the Venice Architecture Conference and then traveled to Belem to serve as part of Italy‘s pavilion at COP30.
-After the end of the conference, Italy will donate this platform to Brazil to become a social space for continuous dialogue about climate, culture and creative industries.
+After the end of the conference, Italy will donate this platform to Brazil to become a social space for coinuous dialogue about climate, culture and creative industries.

 Photographer: Unknown / Yanko Design